-Comments Off on Summer Fun in Cambridge!
+Comments Off on Cambridge dads: in their own words

 Summer is a great time to talk, read, play, sing, and have fun with your child!
 Cambridge has many wonderful (and free) activities for your family.
 Thanks to the 0-8 Council for compiling this list.
 Enjoy!